platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 The certificate request is generated based on your [routes definition](../define-routes/_index.md).
 If you want your site to be available with `example.com` and its `www.example.com` subdomain, make sure both are defined in your routes.
-Platform.sh checks that all the routes you defined are pointing to your project, if that's not the case, the verification fails, which results in the following error-message:
+Platform.sh checks that all the routes you defined are pointing to your project.
+If not, the verification fails and you get the following error-message:

 ```text
 Couldn't complete challenge [HTTP01: pending | DNS01: pending | TLSALPN01: pending]
 ```

-For the DNS challenge to complete, domains, and subdomains must point directly to your Platform.sh project (unless using a [CDN](../domains/cdn/_index.md)).
+For the DNS challenge to complete, domains and subdomains must point directly to your Platform.sh project, unless you use a [CDN](../domains/cdn/_index.md)).
 Otherwise, you see the following error:

 ```text